metinozdemir01/COMSOL-Multiphysics-6.2-Applications/Permanent Magnet/Simulation/README.md

-PDF File can be used to guide the design
+PDF File can be used as guide manual